 - Along the Rack: Along the rack or clearing the rack is just like an ascending or descending pyramid, but is specific to a dumbbell rack.
 This technique involves performing a number of reps on the heaviest or lightest dumbbell, before doing the same for all the dumbbells on the rack.

-- Ladders: These are similar to ascending or descending pyramids and can involves the weight or reps of an exercise progressively going up or down.
+- Ladders: These are similar to ascending or descending pyramids and can involve the weight or reps of an exercise progressively going up or down.

 A partial rep is an exercise performed through a reduced range of motion.
 For Example, a quarter squat.